Carter’s (NYSE:CRI) Updates FY 2022 Earnings Guidance

-Carter’s (NYSE:CRI – Get Rating) updated its FY 2022 earnings guidance on Friday.
+Carter’s (NYSE:CRI – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $7.10-$7.60 for the period, compared to the consensus earnings per share estimate of $8.23.
 The company issued revenue guidance of $3.25 billion-$3.30 billion, compared to the consensus revenue estimate of $3.52 billion.
-Carter’s also updated its FY22 guidance to $7.10-7.60 EPS.
+Carter’s also updated its Q3 2022 guidance to $1.50-$1.70 EPS.

-In other Carter’s news, Director William J. Montgoris acquired 1,000 shares of the company’s stock in a transaction that occurred on Friday, May 20th.
-The shares were purchased at an average price of $75.00 per share, for a total transaction of $75,000.00.
-Following the completion of the purchase, the director now directly owns 39,525 shares in the company, valued at $2,964,375.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-3.60% of the stock is owned by company insiders.
+In related news, Director William J. Montgoris acquired 1,000 shares of the stock in a transaction on Friday, May 20th.
+The stock was acquired at an average cost of $75.00 per share, for a total transaction of $75,000.00.
+Following the completion of the acquisition, the director now directly owns 39,525 shares of the company’s stock, valued at approximately $2,964,375.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+3.60% of the stock is currently owned by company insiders.

 Institutional Investors Weigh In On Carter’s

-Several large investors have recently made changes to their positions in CRI.
-BlackRock Inc. boosted its holdings in Carter’s by 0.7% during the first quarter.
-BlackRock Inc. now owns 3,454,471 shares of the textile maker’s stock worth $317,777,000 after buying an additional 23,125 shares in the last quarter.
-Mackenzie Financial Corp lifted its position in Carter’s by 1.4% in the 1st quarter.
-Mackenzie Financial Corp now owns 2,241,385 shares of the textile maker’s stock worth $206,185,000 after buying an additional 30,901 shares in the last quarter.
-State Street Corp lifted its position in Carter’s by 3.7% in the 1st quarter.
-State Street Corp now owns 1,146,926 shares of the textile maker’s stock worth $105,506,000 after buying an additional 41,189 shares in the last quarter.
-Fuller & Thaler Asset Management Inc. increased its position in Carter’s by 17,623.0% during the first quarter.
-Fuller & Thaler Asset Management Inc. now owns 450,695 shares of the textile maker’s stock worth $41,459,000 after buying an additional 448,152 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. increased its position in Carter’s by 3.9% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 365,637 shares of the textile maker’s stock worth $33,635,000 after buying an additional 13,877 shares during the last quarter.
-Institutional investors and hedge funds own 97.10% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in CRI.
+Parkside Financial Bank & Trust increased its position in shares of Carter’s by 159.4% during the first quarter.
+Parkside Financial Bank & Trust now owns 415 shares of the textile maker’s stock valued at $38,000 after acquiring an additional 255 shares in the last quarter.
+Covestor Ltd boosted its stake in shares of Carter’s by 129.7% during the 1st quarter.
+Covestor Ltd now owns 627 shares of the textile maker’s stock worth $58,000 after acquiring an additional 354 shares during the last quarter.
+Canada Pension Plan Investment Board purchased a new position in shares of Carter’s during the 1st quarter worth $202,000.
+Guggenheim Capital LLC boosted its stake in shares of Carter’s by 7.6% during the 1st quarter.
+Guggenheim Capital LLC now owns 2,349 shares of the textile maker’s stock worth $216,000 after acquiring an additional 166 shares during the last quarter.
+Finally, First Republic Investment Management Inc. boosted its stake in shares of Carter’s by 10.0% during the 1st quarter.
+First Republic Investment Management Inc. now owns 4,183 shares of the textile maker’s stock worth $385,000 after acquiring an additional 379 shares during the last quarter.
+Institutional investors own 97.10% of the company’s stock.

 Carter’s Company Profile